SoumyaTejaswi/DeepXplore-retrained/README.md

         Pillow version: 9.4.0
         OpenCV version: 4.8.0

-   (use "pip install" to install all the requirements or use google colab)
+   (use "pip install" or "brew install"(on macOS) to install all the requirements or use google colab)

 2. Dataset - We use MNIST dataset which contains handwritten images of number, The dataset has been directly imported keras, then loaded and preprocessed.